xen0vas/xen0vas.github.io/_posts/2021-07-07-Locating-the-kernel32-base-address.md

 </pre>

 <p align="justify">
 As we see above, there is some valuable information available regarding the PEB stucture after initiating the command above, which can help us significantly, giving us a foothold on how to move further.
-According to this information we can now check the <code  style="background-color: lightblue;">ldr</code> pointer at address <code  style="background-color: lightblue;">0x77254d80</code> ,to clarify that indeed points to the <code  style="background-color: lightblue;">_PEB_LDR_DATA</code> structure.
-Furthermore, we can check this by using the command <code  style="background-color: lightblue;">dt _peb @$peb</code> in WinDbg as seen below
+According to this information we can now check the <code  style="background-color: lightgray;">ldr</code> pointer at address <code  style="background-color: lightgray;">0x77254d80</code> ,to clarify that indeed points to the <code  style="background-color: lightgray;">_PEB_LDR_DATA</code> structure.
+Furthermore, we can check this by using the command <code  style="background-color: lightgray;">dt _peb @$peb</code> in WinDbg as seen below
 </p>

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 14px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">